Lynching of Priyantha Kumara: Mob and murder

 there was no police, no security agency, no state actors.
 People called the emergency number but the police did not arrive for 20 minutes.
 One of the officers on patrol admitted they were unable to control the mob.
 The government has no strategy to deal with mob violence and religious fanaticism.
 It happens again and again.

 The crowd chanted slogans used by Barelvi Islamist Tehreek-e-Labbaik Pakistan party ("I am present Pakistan" in Urdu).
 According to France24, "a man took responsibility for the murder in an interview with several television stations, before beginning to shout 'Labbaik, Labbaik' along with the crowd".

 Malik Adnan, a deputy manager at the factory attempted to save Kumara's life as he confronted the mob and argued with them to spare him, however, he was outnumbered and was unable to save Kumara.
 The efforts of Malik Adnan were recognized by Government of Pakistan and Tamgha-i-Shujaat for 'moral courage and bravery.

 Malik Adnan was conferred upon Tamgha-i-Shujaat on 24 March 2022 by the President of Pakistan.

 Investigation and arrests

 Farhan Idrees was identified as the main culprit who was one of the masterminds involved in the incident and over 100 individuals were arrested by the police.
 It was revealed that all of them who were arrested had link with TLP.
-Kumara's body was flown through Sri Lankan Airlines and arrived in Sri Lanka on 6 December 2021.
+Kumara's body was flown through SriLankan Airlines and arrived in Sri Lanka on 6 December 2021.

 A postmortem carried out by the Pakistani authorities indicated skull and jaw fractures as the cause of death.
 All his vital organs had been affected, while torture marks were visible all over his body.
 His spinal cord was broken in three locations.
 All his bones were broken other than in one foot.
 99 per cent of his body was burned.